MissingCore/Music/docs/experimental-features.md

 Applies an "atmosphere" effect (background being the primary image blurred) to the "Current List" & "Now Playing" screen.

+> [!NOTE]
+> This won't apply to everything on the screen with the "atmosphere effect" applied, for example: miniplayer, menu, multi-select menu, sheets.

 ## Downsample High Sample Rate Audio (192kHz+)

 > **Enabled by default.**